transcriptaze/vpd/README.md

      by executing the _load script_ command)
    - or, following the [_Getting started_](GUIDE.md#getting-started) instructions in the _User Guide_

-4. Export the SVG files to the plugin `res` folder using either the _export SVG_ buttons or the commands:
+4. Export the SVG files to the plugin `res` folder using either the _Export SVG_ buttons or the commands:
    ```
    export panel svg
    ```